AbdullahAlMaksud/project01_random-picker/readme.md

 ## Contribution
 Contributions are welcome!
 Please feel free to submit a Pull Request or open an issue to discuss any changes.

-## License
-- This project is licensed under the MIT License.
-See the LICENSE file for more details.
-- Feel free to customize the repository URL in the cloning instructions and any other details as needed.

 ### Developed by Abdullah Al Maksud
 - Portfolio: https://portfolio-abdullahalmaksud.web.app
 - Email: maksud.workspace@gmail.com